 - Plant Inspection Engineers responsible for evaluation of inspection results and overall plant safety and reliability

-- Plant Inspectors responsible for managing the integrity of ageing process equipment, pipelines, boilers and storage tanks;
+- Plant Inspectors responsible for managing the integrity of aging process equipment, pipelines, boilers and storage tanks;

 - Refining and Petrochemical Engineers, Mechanical Engineers, Process Engineers interested in Fitness-for-Service as a tool to better understand the overall plant state and effects of the operation on the equipment state.